 Only fools fall privy to $8 airport water.
 Thrifty travelers know you can get free water at water fountains located throughout most terminals, but the savviest ones know this air travel tip: You can bring a water bottle through security as long as it's empty.

 The night before your trip, leave your everyday S'well bottle out to dry, then pack it in your tote or carry-on luggage the next morning.
 Once you're through airport security, you can fill your bottle up and even carry it full onto the plane with you.
-If space is an issue, consider the flat Memobottle, or a rollable Vapur bottle.
+If space is an issue, consider a flat flask-style one, or a rollable Vapur bottle.
+(Or let our writer Shifrah convince you why her $20 Contigo was the best buy ever.)

 An Outlet Splitter